Reviews11 min read

 Surfer SEO vs. MarketMuse

-Marketmuse takes a heavier approach to topical authority, offering content inventories, topic modeling, and competitive content gap analysis.
-It's a more strategic tool — arguably better for large editorial operations planning content programs at scale.
-But it's also significantly more expensive (plans start around $149/month with meaningful limits, and enterprise pricing runs into thousands).
-For most teams, Surfer delivers 80% of MarketMuse's value at a lower cost.
+Marketmuse takes a bigger-picture approach to topical authority, offering content inventories, topic modeling, and competitive gap analysis.
+It's more strategic — better for large editorial operations planning content programs at scale.
+But it's also significantly pricier (plans start around $149/month with meaningful limits; enterprise runs into thousands).
+For most teams, Surfer delivers 80% of the value at a lower cost.

 Surfer SEO vs. Frase

-Frase positions itself as a more affordable alternative, starting around $45/month.
+Frase positions itself as a budget option, starting around $45/month.
 It covers content briefs, AI writing, and basic SERP analysis.
-For solo bloggers or small teams, Frase is a legitimate budget option.
-But Surfer's data depth, NLP accuracy, and workflow integrations are noticeably superior — you get what you pay for.
+For solo bloggers or small teams, Frase is a legitimate cheaper alternative.
+But Surfer's data accuracy, NLP quality, and integrations are noticeably better — and you get what you pay for.

 Verdict